 In collaboration with the City of Wichita and the Wichita Wind Surge baseball franchise, Fisch Haus presents a glimpse into the process through which public art is realized.
 The new Wind Surge baseball stadium, located in Delano on a site bordered by Douglas Ave., McLean Blvd., Maple St., and Sycamore St., will be host to nine public artworks by twelve local and regional artists.

-Opening reception: First Friday, April 3.
-2020.
-Show runs until May 31, with a closing reception on May 1.
+Opening reception: First Friday, June 5, 2020.
+Show runs June 5-July 31, with a closing reception on July 3.
+(All dates pending social-distancing regulations.)

 More details soon!